-What is Neurofeedback therapy used for?
+What is Neurofeedback Therapy used for?

-While biofeedback is considered a general science, there is a second-tier that gets more specific.
+While biofeedback is considered a general science, there is a second tier that gets more specific.
 As it pertains to brain function, that second tier is known as neurofeedback.
 In short, neurofeedback is a process of gathering feedback about specific brain wave functions to determine if there are any inconsistencies that might account for physical, emotional, or mental issues you might be feeling.

 The Neurofeedback Process

 Neurobiologists are trained to understand how the brain works and what happens when the brain isn’t functioning the way it should.
 Remember, the human brain is like a little computer.
-It is programmed via DNA (software) to function a certain way in a healthy, well functioning human being.
+It is programmed via DNA (software) to function a certain way in a healthy, well-functioning human being.
 If your software malfunctions, you start having problems.

-What is Neurofeedback Therapy User For?
+What is Neurofeedback Therapy Used For?